 - 2 cups whole Greek yogurt see note

 - 1 tablespoon white vinegar or fresh lemon juice *

 - 2 cloves garlic , minced

 - 2 tablespoons fresh dill or mint (I most often use dill)

 - kosher salt and freshly-ground black pepper

-- In a bowl, whisk together yogurt, olive oil, lemon juice, garlic, and 1/2 teaspoon each kosher salt and black pepper.
+- In a bowl, whisk together yogurt, olive oil, vinegar or lemon juice, garlic, and ½ teaspoon each kosher salt and black pepper.
 Stir in cucumbers and dill or mint.

 - Cover and refrigerate for at least an hour for the flavors to develop.
 Stir the tzatziki and season to taste with additional salt, pepper, and vinegar or lemon juice, if desired.
 Store in the refrigerator in an airtight container for up to 3 days.